Scubber/macOS-Dotfiles/README.md

-# macOS dotfiles
+# My macOS Dotfiles

 The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.

-**Note**: Run at your own risk.
-You're probably best off using this as inspiration for your own setup.
+**Warning**: You're probably best off using this as inspiration for your own setup.
+Run at your own risk.

 ### Installation